andreas7van/Telecommunications_Company/README.md

 # Telecommunications_Company
-A java programm for a telecommunications service provider store
+## A Java program for a telecommunications service provider store ##